 Ashmore opens an office in Mumbai, India.

 Ashmore re-locates its Asia-Pacific office from Hong Kong to Singapore.Ashmore launches Ashmore Global Opportunities Limited (‘AGOL’), a closed ended London Stock Exchange listed fund focusing primarily on Emerging Markets special situations and a dedicated Emerging Markets corporate high yield fund.

-Ashmore Group plc, the parent company, lists its shares on the London Stock Exchange and enters FTSE 250.Ashmore opens an investment management subsidiary in Istanbul, Turkey.
+Ashmore Group plc, the parent company, lists its shares on the London Stock Exchange and enters FTSE 250.Ashmore opens a representative office in Istanbul, Turkey.